 Fly bites can leave red blotches on the skin that are round or oval in shape.
 They may resemble hives or welts.
 Fly bites can occur anywhere on the body, but they are especially common on the face and ears.
 Fly bites rarely cause serious allergic reactions in dogs, but they may be painful and itchy for a few days.
 Outdoor dogs may experience frequent fly bites that cause crusty lesions, especially on the ears.
 These can become infected without treatment.

 Spiders are most likely to bite dogs when they are threatened.
 A spider bite may occur if your dog tries to catch a spider and eat it.
 However, spider bites can easily happen while your dog is at rest.
 The most threatening bites come from black widow and brown recluse spiders.

 Most spiders are venomous, but their bites are usually not severe enough to have serious effects on dogs.
 The appearance of a spider bite depends on the species of the spider.

 Brown recluse spider bites are painless, so your dog may will not immediately react to a bite.
-Within a few hours, the site of the bite may look like a blister.
+Within a few hours, however, the site of the bite may look like a blister.
 This progresses to a red target lesion that looks like a bull's eye.
-The skin around the bite may become pale and then dark and the tissue dies due to the venom.
-Systemic effects are uncommon but may include lethargy, vomiting, fever, weakness within a few days due to the venom's effect on the blood cells.
+The skin around the bite may first become pale and then turn dark as the tissue dies due to the venom.
+Systemic effects are uncommon but may include lethargy, vomiting, fever, and weakness due to the venom's effect on the blood cells.

 Black widow spider venom contains a neurotoxin called a-latrotoxin.
 These bites cause mild to moderate pain followed by redness.
 Systemic signs include muscle pain, drooling, vomiting, diarrhea, drunkenness, tremors, and paralysis.
 Black widow bites can be fatal to dogs and require immediate medical attention.